-The Mission of the Office of Technology Transitions is to expand the public impact of the department's research and development (R&D) portfolio to advance the economic, energy and national security interests of the nation.
-OTT is the front door to DOE's products, facilities and expertise.
-The office integrates "market pull" into its planning to ensure the greatest return on investment from DOE's R&D activities to the taxpayer.
+The Mission of the Office of Technology Transitions (OTT) is to expand the public impact of the department's research, development, demonstration, and deployment (RDD&D) portfolio to advance the economic, energy and national security interests of the nation.
+OTT is the front door to U.S. Department of Energy's (DOE) products, facilities and expertise.
+The office integrates "market pull" into its planning to ensure the greatest return on investment from DOE's RDD&D activities to the taxpayer.

-Hosting one of the world's largest science research enterprises, the U.S. Department of Energy (DOE) helps power and secure America's future through technological advancement and strategic support.
-DOE's R&D capabilities, and the innovations they enable, help maintain the United States' role as the global leader in science and technology.
+Hosting one of the world's largest science research enterprises, DOE helps power and secure America's future through technological advancement and strategic support.
+DOE's RDD&D capabilities, and the innovations they enable, help maintain the United States' role as the global leader in science and technology.
 In particular, technology transfer supports the maturation and deployment of DOE-powered innovation, providing ongoing economic, security and environmental benefits for all Americans.